microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/extensions-in-depth.md

-# Project Honolulu Extensions: In Depth
+# Windows Admin Center Extensions: In Depth

-Let’s go more in-depth into the Project Honolulu Extensions SDK.
+Let’s go more in-depth into the Windows Admin Center Extensions SDK.
 In this document, we’ll cover routing, strings and localization, and incorporating PowerShell into your extension.

 ## Tools and Languages Used

-Project Honolulu is built with languages including Angular and TypeScript for the web stack, and C# for service mode modules, and tools including Node, and Gulp.
+Windows Admin Center is built with languages including Angular and TypeScript for the web stack, and C# for service mode modules, and tools including Node, and Gulp.
 For an in-depth look at languages and tools used, click [here](tools-and-languages.md).

 ## Project Structure